 Reach out to your tribe.

 This is paramount especially to those that live alone.
 Historically, I’ve been terrible about calling my parents.
 Being on a 6 hour time difference doesn’t help either.
-But through quarantine I’ve upped my game.
+But through quarantine, I’ve upped my game.
 It’s been nice.

-I am so thankful for FaceTime, the internet and cool Apps that are keeping us connected.
+I am so thankful for FaceTime, the internet, and the cool Apps that are keeping us connected.
 The jokes fly around on Whatsapp at a dizzying rate and are usually worthy of the distraction.
 Be careful though – they can suck you down a rabbit hole.
 You don’t want to spend your whole day randomly texting.